rubyfeller/openremote-azure-pipeline/README.md

 For 'What user can do', please select 'Allow user to assign all roles (highly privileged)'.

 ## Step 6: Add Graph API permissions
 Go to Microsoft Entra ID and select `Enterprise applications`.
 Select the application.
-Click on `Permissions` and set the Microsoft Graph `Directory.Read.All` permission.
+Click on `Permissions` and set the Microsoft Graph `Directory.Read.All` and `Directory.ReadWrite.All` permissions.

 For more information, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/grant-admin-consent?pivots=portal).